 It is likely that you will want your investment to hold as much resale value as possible.
 Updating the property is imperative to ensuring that it is moving in the right way with the market.
 Freshening up scuffed walls and paintwork and having dirty carpets cleaned will help to brighten the property ready for new tenants.
-Think about what appeals to today’s tenant and talk to the property expers at Belvoir Sheffield to find out exactly what lets well in the current market.
+Think about what appeals to today’s tenant and talk to your local Belvoir office to find out exactly what lets well in the current market.
 Small adjustments and improvements could be the difference between you struggling to find new tenants and letting the property out easily.

 Ahead of the game